 There are times when a lawn must not be cut.

 Cutting during frosts is equally as bad.
-As the air temperature around the plant reaches a freezing point, the moisture in the grass plant will also start to freeze.
+As the air temperature around the plant reaches freezing point, the moisture in the grass plant will also start to freeze.
 Cutting a grass plant whilst it is frozen will irreparably damage the fibres of the plant.

-Ensure your lawn mower blade is sharp
+Keep your lawn mower blades sharp

-A blunt mower blade will rip and tear the grass plants leaves, often exposing the fibres, and allowing too much moisture loss.
+A blunt mower blade will rip and tear the grass plant’s leaves, often exposing the fibres, and allowing too much moisture loss.

-Above: A blunt mower blade will rip the grass plant’s leaves, rather than cleanly slicing them.
+Above: A blunt mower blade will rip the grass plant’s leaves, rather than cleanly slicing them

 - Cylinder mower